SMSF Bare Trusts: A Complete Guide

 Ongoing Obligations

-Once the bare trust is established:
+Once the bare trust is established, the following obligations apply:

-- Maintain the property as part of the SMSF’s investment strategy.
+- Maintain the property as part of the SMSF's investment strategy

-- Keep the bare trust inactive except for holding legal title.
+- Keep the bare trust inactive except for holding legal title

-- Monitor compliance with super laws annually.
+- Monitor compliance with superannuation laws annually

 Advantages and Disadvantages

-- Enables property purchase using borrowed funds within an SMSF.
+- Enables property purchase using borrowed funds within an SMSF

-- Provides a clear structure for ownership and compliance.
+- Provides a clear structure for ownership and compliance

-- Adds complexity to the SMSF.
+- Adds complexity to the SMSF structure

-- Involves additional setup and legal costs.
+- Involves additional setup and legal costs

-- Requires strict adherence to documentation and compliance rules.
+- Requires strict adherence to documentation and compliance rules

 Final Transfer Process

-When the loan is fully repaid:
+When the loan is fully repaid, the following steps apply:

-- Prepare documentation for the transfer of legal title from the bare trustee to the SMSF.
+- Prepare documentation for the transfer of legal title from the bare trustee to the SMSF

-- Update property records and notify relevant authorities.
+- Update property records and notify relevant authorities

-Why Proper Setup is Critical
+Why Proper Setup Is Critical

-Incorrect setup can lead to:
+Incorrect setup can lead to serious consequences, including:

-- Breach of super laws.
+- Breach of superannuation laws

-- Stamp duty penalties.
+- Stamp duty penalties

-- Loan refusal by lenders.
+- Loan refusal by lenders

-- Capital gains tax issues.
+- Capital gains tax issues on transfer

-- Loss of SMSF’s concessional tax treatment.
+- Loss of the SMSF's concessional tax treatment

 Conclusion

-👉 Trinity Accounting Practice
+Trinity Accounting Practice

-✅ Accounting Firm in Beverly Hills
+Accounting Firm in Beverly Hills, Sydney

-📍 159 Stoney Creek Road Beverly Hills NSW 2209
+Address: 159 Stoney Creek Road, Beverly Hills NSW 2209

-🌐 www.trinitygroup.com.au
+Website: www.trinitygroup.com.au

-📅 Weekend & after-hours appointments available
+Weekend and after-hours appointments available

-📌 Learn more about what we offer:
+Learn more about what we offer

-📌 Discover the industries we specialise in:
+Discover the industries we specialise in

-📌 Read more tax and accounting tips on our blog:
+Read more tax and accounting tips on our blog